SerBABA/Mirage-Finance/README.md

 ### Todos:

-- [x] Setup Apollo links s.t. refresh tokens are automatically handled without user noticing.
+- [ ] Add error handling for different error types (GraphQL errors).
-- [x] Add Docker container for auth service (currently just to allow for PostgreSQL to be packaged along).
+- [ ] Get feedback regarding colour scheme.
-- [ ] Add dashboard file, which will contain a simple chart (for now) of spending per category.
+- [ ] Add to the dashboard a simple chart (for now) of spending per category.